Tulsa Oklahoma, USA Travel Guide

 Both services are available at Tulsa International Airport (TUL) for arrivals and departures.

-Taxis accept plastic payment/cash, ride-shares handle payment via app.
+Cabs take plastic payment/cash, ride-shares handle payment via app.

-Car rental procedures require a valid driving's license (U.S. Or IDP with national permission for international visitors) and a credit card in the renter's name.
+Car rental procedures require a valid driving's license (U.S. Or IDP with national license for international visitors) and a credit card in the renter's name.
 The minimum age for renting is typically 21, with surcharges for drivers under 25.
 Book your car in advance, especially during peak season.

 Take photos or videos of the car's condition before leaving the lot.
 This helps avoid disputes over damage.